wuubi/bcd-react/README.md

-#BigCom.dev
-This obviously needs a lot of work, but the components are there.
+#BigCom.DEV

-The goal of this project is to display BigCommerce's APIs in use with other CMS/server-less/etc. use-cases.

-The current state of this is dependent on another [project](https://github.com/obrien-k/whisklist) while still in pursuit, which after time became more realized as this project has progressed.
+The goal of this project is to display BigCommerce's APIs in use with other CMS/server-less/etc. The current state of the sidebar is dependent on another [project](https://github.com/obrien-k/whisklist) while still in pursuit.

-Currently, this installs what I've been able to determine the most minimal implementation of react/react-dom as well as babel and webpack.
-Of course this uses my current understanding of BigDesign concepts and will require refinement.
+This installs a  minimal implementation of React/React-DOM, Babel and Webpack.
+It also uses BigDesign concepts, that I intend to update.

 ##Instructions

 //TODO

-Be sure to use npm i -D for dev dependencies.
+Development

+Use the command `npm i -D` to install dev dependencies, and `npm run start` to start a dev server.
+This will auto-open your default web browser to the dev server.

+Production

+//TODO

+Use the command `npm run build` to create a bundle.js in your dist directory.